Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Additional Environment Details

-\textbf{Tasks.}~~TDW-MAT comprises two distinct task categories: food-transportation and object-transportation.
-The food-transportation task involves 6 types of target objects including apple, banana, orange, bread, loaf bread, burger; and three container types: bowl, plate, and tea tray.
-And the object-transportation task includes another 6 different target objects including calculator, mouse, pen, lighter, purse, iPhone; and three container types: plastic basket, wooden basket, and wicker basket.
-In each task instance, the environment contains 10 target objects and between 2 to 5 containers.
-The scenes are structured across four semantically coherent room types: living room, office, kitchen, and bedroom with object placements adhering to real-world contextual plausibility.
+\duo{ \textbf{Tasks.} The test set of TDW-MAT consists of 24 episodes, evenly divided into two task categories: food transportation and object transportation.
+The food transportation tasks involves:} \begin{itemize} \item 6 types of target objects: apple, banana, orange, bread, loaf, and burger. \item 3 types of containers: bowl, plate, and tea tray. \end{itemize} The object transportation tasks includes: \begin{itemize} \item 6 types of target objects: calculator, mouse, pen, lighter, purse and iPhone. \item 3 types of containers: plastic, wooden, and wicker baskets. \end{itemize} \duo{In each task instance, the environment contains 10 target objects and 2-5 containers.
+Scenes are instantiated across four semantically coherent room types: living room, office, kitchen, and bedroom, with object placements adhering to real-world contextual plausibility.
 Agents are required to maximize the number of target objects delivered to a designated goal location within a time budget of 3,000 simulation frames.
-Containers serve as transport tools, each capable of carrying up to three objects; in their absence, agents can carry at most two objects simultaneously.
+Containers serve as transport tools, each capable of carrying up to three objects; Without a container, each agent can carry at most two objects simultaneously.}